 This is the fourth main sub-question to answer ‘Is the learn/work environment adding value?’
 The learn/work environment is an ecosystem to support people.
 Therefore it should be managed integrally and interdisciplinary with an evidence-based approach.
 A close cooperation of the departments of Real Estate, Facilities Management, ICT and Human Resources makes sense to avoid silo thinking and letting people thrive.

-Integrated management is expected to ensure that every unit has systems and processes in place to verify the quality of the performance of tasks and compliance with regulations.
+Integrated management is expected to ensure that every unit has systems and processes in place to verify the quality of the performance of tasks and compliance with legal, health and safety regulations and mitigation of potential risks.
 Manager’s implicit trust alone is not enough because freedom comes with responsibility.
 And, that’s why it’s helpful to explicitly make clear agreements and unambiguous statements on mutual expectation between managers and team members.
 The number of agreements should be defined by the output and tangible results you’re aiming for, and less about the process how to get there.
 Make them as transparent and as simple as possible to foster trust within the team.
-Check regularly if the existing approach is still in line with the chosen strategy.
+Check regularly if the existing approach is still in line with the chosen strategy or need adjustments.

 Do we know what the outcomes are that matter to employer and to employees?